boolesrings/Simple-upcoming-wordpress-plugin/readme.txt

 * show_date: if defined, the date will precede the post title

-* date-format: if writing the date, do so using this php date format
+* date_format: if writing the date, do so using this php date format

 The output can then be further formatted using CSS.
 We recommend the plugin [Improved Simpler CSS](http://wordpress.org/extend/plugins/imporved-simpler-css/)